Home Automation - Control Home Theater Lights with your Universal Remote

 - Insteon is also more flexible.
 Insteon-compatible devices can operate on either RF or powerline signals, or both.

 - Insteon devices are low cost and modular.
-Purchase only the modules you need for a particular application and expand later if you wish -- including lamp control via Internet or web-enabled smartphone, or even irrigation tomatoes via smartphone
+Purchase only the modules you need for a particular application and expand later if you wish -- including lamp control with your Smartphone, or even irrigate your tomatoes with your Smartphone

 - Insteon home networks require no monthly or annual charges, unlike some other home automation systems.